Disability discrimination in schools

 Read this page to find out more about disability discrimination in schools.

 Removing barriers for disabled pupils

-If you have a disabled child, schools must remove the barriers they face because of their disability so they can access and participate in education in the same way, as far as this possible, as someone who's not disabled.
+If you have a disabled child, schools must remove the barriers they face because of their disability so they can access and participate in education in the same way as someone who's not disabled, as far as this is possible.
 This responsibility applies to practices or rules the school has and to the need to provide an aid to a pupil who reasonably needs it.
-The Equality Act calls this the duty to make reasonable adjustments.
+This is called the duty to make reasonable adjustments.

-Schools only have a duty to make reasonable adjustments if your child has a disability which meets the definition in the Equality Act.
+Schools only have a duty to make reasonable adjustments if your child has a disability which meets the definition in the Equality Act 2010.

-The duty to make adjustments applies to all of the school’s activities and the decisions that are made by teachers and staff including:
+The duty to make adjustments applies to all of the school’s activities and the decisions made by teachers and staff, including:

 - access to school trips

 - help and support in school

 - learning activities and materials